Defending the sustainability and function

 British Trust for Ornithology - Hedgerow Nesting Bird Report - March 2024 www.bto.org/our-science/publications/research-reports/breeding-periods-hedgerow-nesting-birds-england?dm_t=0,0,0,0,0

-"It’s hard to believe that the Government has decided to backtrack on its Sustainable Farming Initiative: knowing, as they well do, that hedgerows are the life-line for so many of our small wild animals and birds and that they stabilise the land and capture carbon; I urge them to think again and put nature first on their agenda.
+"Hedgerows are the life-line for so many of our small wild animals and birds - they stabilise the land and capture carbon; I urge them to put nature first on their agenda.
+They must act immediately: they may not be forgiven if they do not.”

 Image credit Gemma Levine

-But we need you to help the environment because guidelines are not enough.
+But guidelines are not enough.

 Parliament debated the Hedgerow Act in the wake of DEFRA's consultation last year on 24th January 2024 - read the brief here